Marketing Ethics: Build Trust & Boost Profits

 FAQs

-Is it ethical to use emotional appeals in marketing?
+Is it ethical to use emotional triggers in advertising?